pure-forest/42_get_next_line/README.md

 ## What is this project all about?
 Get next line is a our first project to ask us to open a file, read the file and retrieve the data inside line by line and storage into the computer and be able to call it several times to finish reading the file.

-## What is the key learnings of this project?
+## What are the key learnings of this project?
 What has been descpribed in the project pdf:
 - learning of new C library funcion: open, read and close
-- learning of static variable\
+- learning of static variable

 I personally learned something more
 - differences of heap / stack variables
 ## Uniqueness of my approach
 ### leaks or not leaks?
-It's been a hot disucssion (Heslink) in our campus about this project especially regarding the memory leaks.
+It's been a hot disucssion (Helsinki) in our campus about this project especially regarding the memory leaks.
 If we didn't finish reading the file and stops the program in the middle, should there be leaks?
 My takeout of this question is we should not.
 Because we can not assume what the user will do with the functions and out of the best secured practice, we should prevent leaks by our own functions if possible.
 ### stack or heap?
 To understand why there is leaks if we exit the program before we finish reading the function, it has a lot to do with how we declare and initiate the string array that we use to storage the remaining data.\
 \